 A de-icer built into the bath (like in the deck-mounted bath shown above) can get icy around the edges if the water gets low and it is very cold.
 I found this week that if I didn’t keep it topped off, a crust of thin ice would form on the water surface along the inside edges.
 The water at the center still stays clear.
 Again, keeping the bath full to the top keeps the water ice-free.

 Clean Birdbath Often

-So I heat three birdbaths in winter months.
-Each a different type.
-For the first, I use a separate de-icer purchased from Amazon in a non-heated birdbath.
+I heat three birdbaths in winter months, each a different type.
+For the first, I use a separate de-icer orginally purchased from Amazon in a non-heated birdbath.
 Originally I used this de-icer in an improvised plant saucer birdbath.
 Because the de-icer cord was only ten feet long, at that time I added a Master Electrician 20-Foot 16/3 Vinyl Landscape Outdoor Extension Cord and a Hot Headz Extension Cord Safety Seal Water Resistant Cord Cover for where the de-icer cord and the extension cord come together.